47deg/scalacon21-slides/README.md

 This is the base template for [reveal.js](https://47deg.github.io/scalacon21-slides/) that you can use in your talk.

 We use markdown.
-To add the content, you must update the `slides/01.md`.
-In this file, we have a list of all the html elements that you can use in the talk.
+To add content, you must update the `slides/01.md`.
+In this file, we have a list of all the html elements that you can use in your talk.

-### Istallation
+### Installation

 1. Install the dependencies: `npm install`
 2. Launch the server: `npm start`